wenfengzhuo/wenfengzhuo-v3.github.io/_posts/Distributed Cache.md

 One import thing to note in the paper, for the write request, the system will send a delete request to the memcache instead of a update request with following reasons:

 * Deletes are idempotent.
 The worst case is that no key in the cache system, then it will look up the data in persistent data store.
 * Memcache is not authoritative source of the data.
-Updating data in place will probably incure data inconsistency issues.
+Updating data in place will probably incur data inconsistency issues.
 * (My Note) It's simple to implement than updating the data because we don't need handling concurrent writes to the system or data inconsistency issues.

 Memcache is also used as a general key-value store to store pre-comuted results (e.g. results from machine learning algorithms).